InterDigitalInc/AdvantEDGE/docs/usage/usage-configuration-view.md

 When checked, terminal connectivity to the data network is blocked when the terminal is outside the data network service area.

+##### D2D Radius
+Text field to input maximum distance (in meters) between UEs to be considered in D2D range or proximity.

+##### Disable D2D via network
+Checkbox to indicate if communication between terminals via the network should be disabled.

+When checked, connectivity between UEs that are not in D2D proximity is blocked.

 ##### Service Provider / Edge Compute Service Provider
 Text field to input service provider name.
 Accepts alphanumeric or ' ' with a limit of 50 characters.